ssimpo/XMLHttpRequest-Shim/README.md

 Status
 ===================

 Alpha!
 The main motivation is to fill the gaps needed in projects I currently use.
 Hence, there is no pressing need to pad-out the module to combat senerios I have not encountered or do not face.
-The aim is to have a fully working shim for all browers after IE8 (with some maybe some basic cover for pre-IE8).
+The aim is to have a fully working shim for all browers after IE8 (with maybe some basic cover pre-IE8).
 However, this is a long-term aim.

 I very happy to look at pull requests and issues.
 I will try to give this attention and help with any issues.